-Our school hours are from 8:00 to 11:00 for morning classes and from 11:30 to 2:45 (early release on Monday at 1:30pm) for afternoon classes.
+Our school hours are from 8:00 to 2:30 (early release on Monday at 1:30 pm) for afternoon classes.
 Please remember that there is no one to supervise your child before and after class.
 Teachers and aides need this time to prepare for daily activities in the classroom.
-School doors will be opened at 7:45 AM and 11:15 AM.
-In order to provide a safe arrival and pick up for our students, all parents will be required to park outside the school gates.
+School doors will be opened from 7:30 AM to 8:00 AM.
+In order to provide a safe arrival and pick-up for our students, all parents will be required to park outside the school gates.
 A student is considered to be a "late pick up" when classes have been out for 15 minutes past the regular time and no one has picked the student up.